 (2) In subsection (1) —

-“Child Support Register” and “collection agency maintenance liabilities” have the respective meanings given to them by the Child Support (Registration and Collection) Act 1988 of the Commonwealth.
+Child Support Register and collection agency maintenance liabilities have the respective meanings given to them by the Child Support (Registration and Collection) Act 1988 of the Commonwealth.

 7. Termination of adoption

 The Governor may, at any time, by proclamation published in the Gazette fix a day as the day on which the adoption by this Act of the Child Support (Registration and Collection) Act 1988, and the Child Support (Assessment) Act 1989, of the Commonwealth shall terminate.